 Certified copies of the expungement order must be forwarded to all agencies in possession of records related to the DUI case.
 Those agencies are required to provide the Petitioner with written verification of the destruction of all of the records related to the Petitioner’s DUI case.
 The Pennsylvania State Police are permitted under the law to maintain a record of ARD-related DUI cases for limited purposes.

-Trusted Guidance in the DUI Expungement and Record Seal Process
+Trusted Guidance in the DUI Expungement Process

 A conviction or adjudication for a DUI offense can carry severe consequences for personal, professional and financial opportunities.
-For those who qualify under the law, it is extremely important to take the necessary steps to expunge or seal the records of your DUI case.
+For those who qualify under the law, it is extremely important to take the necessary steps to expunge the records of your DUI case.
 Phone lines are open 24 hours a day at (215) 752-5282.
 Call today for a free initial consultation or fill out the confidential contact form for an immediate response.